 He turns back from the window.
 The two of us fall into spasms of laughter, hugging each other and falling to the floor.
 Finally getting a grip on ourselves, we look over at the others.
 Jace, John, and Dawn are cowering in the corner together, expecting us to attack them next.
 Michael is lying on the bed, his hands behind his head, with a big grin on his face.
 Robby leers at the group in the corner.
-When they shriek, the three of us can’t stop laughing.
+When they shriek, the three of us cannot stop laughing.
 Finally, they realize they have been tricked.
 Their anger and embarrassment takes a while to dissipate.
 The three of us run out of the house, in time to see Dave and Jazz stumble down the street, screaming at the top of their lungs.
-We can’t tell whether they’re going to Dave’s house or the Church.
+We cannot tell whether they are going to Dave’s house or the Church.
 Smart money is on the Church.
 We go back to Robby’s room where he takes out several flashlights.
 Putting out the overhead light, he turns a flashlight on under his chin, making himself a ghost.
 He tells us to hurry so we can scare Dave and Jazz some more.
-We convince him that it’s enough.
+We convince him that it has been enough.
 My back going into spasm from everything decides the argument.
-More pot helps, but I’ve overdone.
+More pot helps, but I have overdone it.
 The remaining group helps me home.

 I spend the rest of the weekend in bed.
 I speak with Scott and Lydia about nothing much.
-I don’t tell them why I’ve relapsed.
-They just accept that I’m further laid up.
+I do not tell them why I have relapsed.
+They just accept that I am further laid up.
 Most of the time I have to lay on my stomach to relax my back muscles.

 I want to talk about the Friday night drama I played a part in.
 I call Tina in New York.
 Her Catholic upbringing is too shocked over my blasphemy in the incident.
 I make my role more heroic, rescuing Dave and Jazz from the clutches of evil.
-It keeps Tina on my side, but I know I’m playing an active role in deceiving her.
-I’m frustrated trying to share my real feelings.
-We’re growing apart by not growing together.
+It keeps Tina on my side, but I know I am deceiving her.
+I am frustrated trying to share my real feelings.
+We are growing apart by not growing together.
 Finally I fall asleep in mid-afternoon.